AIVirtualDoctor/nft-lending-sdk-docs/README.md

-# What is NFTSafe Sdk?
+# What is NFTSafe SDK?

 TODO: ...